Observing the Sun with Vespera and Stellina

 The Sun does not have a solid surface and its rotation is not uniform.
-It is faster at the pole than at the equator.
+It is faster at the equator (24 days) than at the pole (31 days).
 This is called a differential rotation.
 The sunspots closer to the poles thus cross the solar disk more quickly.

 An interesting and amusing experiment consists in making an animation video of the Sun’s rotation and the changes in the spots using a set of images taken at regular intervals.

 To do this, you will need to know the orientation of the axis of Sun’s rotation in relation to the image captured by Vespera or Stellina to align each image identically.
 This orientation depends on the date, time and place of your observation.

 To determine this information, you might try using the “TiltingSun” software that can be downloaded at the following address: https://atoptics.co.uk/tiltsun.htm

 5. How to start observing the Sun with Vespera and Stellina